 The Kalahari Resort

-Also located in the Poconos, and holding the title of the largest indoor waterpark in the country, The Kalahari Resort is a 220,000-square-foot indoor waterpark inspired by the spirit of Africa.
-You’ll find twisting waterslides, a lazy river, indoor/outdoor family whirlpool, spots for little ones to play and body-board and stand-up surfing opportunities for bigger kids (and adults).
-Poolside cabanas are available for rent here and it’s got a retractable roof for when the temps rise.
+Also located in the Poconos, The Kalahari Resort is a 220,000-square-foot indoor waterpark inspired by the spirit of Africa.
+You'll find twisting waterslides, a lazy river, indoor/outdoor family whirlpool, spots for little ones to play and body-board and stand-up surfing opportunities for bigger kids (and adults).
+Poolside cabanas are available for rent here and it's got a retractable roof for when the temps rise.

-Good to know: You’ll also find multiple dining options on site, a spa (with kid options), additional entertainment ranging from an arcade and Virtual Reality experiences. to mini golf, mini bowling, an escape room and more.
+Good to know: You'll also find multiple dining options on site, a spa (with kid options), additional entertainment ranging from an arcade and Virtual Reality experiences, as well as ziplines, ropes courses, mini golf, mini bowling, an escape room and more.

 250 Kalahari Blvd.